Mrs Lan Le

 Mrs Lan Le was born in Danang, Central Vietnam in 1957.
 She met His Excellency during their senior high school years and they married in June 1977.

-At the time His Excellency and Mrs Le left Vietnam, Mrs Le was studying science at university in Saigon.
-They arrived in Australia in November 1977 and have lived in Adelaide since.
+Soon after, His Excellency and Mrs Le left Vietnam, arriving in Australia in November 1977.
+They have lived in Adelaide since.

 Mrs Le attended the South Australian Institute of Technology and in 1985 graduated with a Bachelor of Social Work.
 She then worked as a Social Worker/Rehabilitation Consultant in various Commonwealth Government departments.